-With temperatures hovering around freezing and a fair weather forecast, Christmas day was too good an opportunity to miss for bagging a few more Turf Zones.
+With temperatures hovering around freezing and a fair weather forecast, Christmas day was too good an opportunity to miss for bagging a few more turf tones.
 Plenty layers of clothing was the order for this morning as well as warm gloves and headgear.
-And my mode of transport for the day, my Surly Krampug bicycle, as I would be exploring off the beaten track to grab a few less well visited Zones down in Dalkeith Country Park.
+And my mode of transport for the day, my Surly Krampug bicycle, as I would be exploring off the beaten track to grab a few less well visited zones down in Dalkeith Country Park.

 The day was going well up until this point but an encounter with two horse riders put an end to that.
 One of them was quite rude, stating I was not allowed to cycle here, as it was for horses only.
 My reply quoting the Land Reform Act 2003 did not go down very well and words were exchanged.
 I’ve come across this woman before and I suspect she runs the nearby riding stables and tries to keep some of the tracks and trails solely for horses, all contrary to the ethos of the Scottish Access Code.

 Fast forward to the afternoon and a stroll around town after a heartly Christmas lunch.
-This time taking three more Zones – PoltonHall, Flash and ArgylePlaza.
+This time taking three more zones – PoltonHall, Flash and ArgylePlaza.
 All located at the top end of Bonnyyrigg and each worth 185 points.
-And yet another Medal achieved, Take-50 which was nice.
-However, not so nice seeing all my previous Takes being claimed by another Turfer, just leaving me with 7 Zones.
-But not to worry, they’re all local and easy to Take back again.
-Points now sitting just over 12100 and now Rank 9 – Master Traveller.
+And yet another medal achieved, Take-50 which was nice.
+However, not so nice seeing all my previous zones being claimed by another turfer, just leaving me with 7 zones.
+But not to worry, they’re all local and easy to take back again.
+Points now sitting just over 12,100 and now Rank 9 – Master Traveller.

 Copyright ©2020 Gary Buckham.
 All rights reserved.